This question is usually asked so we are raising the subject to have a better insight – Is it actually better to be enrolled in the VAT payer regime ?

 The answer for this question always need to be considered individually.
-In the Czech Republic there are two possibilities for being paying the value added tax:
+In the Czech Republic there are two possibilities for being paying the value added tax: Either you become a VAT payer by law or on a voluntary basis.

 - The activity of your business.